Skip to content

 WITHOUT LIMITING THE FOREGOING, LIVEART MAKES NO REPRESENTATIONS OR WARRANTIES THAT:

-- (c) LIVEART ESTIMATE™ VALUATIONS, PRICE MOMENTUM ANALYTICS, OR OTHER ALGORITHMIC OUTPUTS CONSTITUTE FORMAL APPRAISALS, INVESTMENT ADVICE, OR GUARANTEES OF VALUE OR FUTURE PERFORMANCE.
-SUCH OUTPUTS ARE ALGORITHMIC ESTIMATES BASED ON STATISTICAL AND MACHINE-LEARNING MODELS TRAINED ON HISTORICAL AUCTION DATA;
+• (c) LIVEART ESTIMATE™ VALUATIONS, PRICE MOMENTUM ANALYTICS, OR OTHER ALGORITHMIC OUTPUTS CONSTITUTE FORMAL APPRAISALS, INVESTMENT ADVICE, OR GUARANTEES OF VALUE OR FUTURE PERFORMANCE.
+SUCH OUTPUTS ARE ALGORITHMIC ESTIMATES BASED ON STATISTICAL AND MACHINE-LEARNING MODELS TRAINED ON HISTORICAL AUCTION DATA.
+LIVEART ESTIMATE VALUES AND OTHER ALGORITHMIC OUTPUTS ARE PROVIDED FOR INFORMATIONAL AND REFERENCE PURPOSES ONLY AND ARE NOT INTENDED AS THE DETERMINATIVE BASIS FOR ANY LENDING, UNDERWRITING, INSURANCE, TRADING, RESTITUTION, OR OTHER CAPITAL-AT-RISK DECISION;

 YOU ASSUME ALL RESPONSIBILITY FOR YOUR USE OF THE SERVICE AND ANY DECISIONS MADE BASED ON LIVEART CONTENT.